 AFCEN has continued its policy of developing cooperative ties with India, especially in terms of training on the RCC-M code.
-An eagerly awaited virtual session was held in September 2021, as well as a webinar offering an introduction to the RCC-E code.

-These initiatives are aimed at reinforcing collaborative ties between France and India as part of the JNPP project (Jaitapur Nuclear Power Project), which is entering the final round of discussions.
+These initiatives are aimed at reinforcing collaborative ties between France and India as part of the JNPP (Jaitapur Nuclear Power project Project), which is entering the final round of discussions.

-In 2022, AFCEN will continue supporting the proposal for six EPR units as part of the Jaitapur project.
+2023.
+AFCEN will continue supporting the proposal for six EPR units as part of the Jaitapur project.